FINZ-RBK/googlePlayProductReplica/README.md

  -->

 ## Introduction ##
-Is is a Full stack web application that replicates google play product page , it is built with the MERN approach , each part of the page is designed as full separate application, all the parts are connected to each other on the main page using a proxy server and each part is communicating with the others using specific API's to get shared data.
+It is a Full stack web application that replicates google play product page , it is built with the MERN approach , each part of the page is designed as full separate application, all the parts are connected to each other on the main page using a proxy server and each part is communicating with the others using specific API's to get shared data.